mbed-ce-libraries-examples/LibraryTemplate/README.md

 <!--
-  If you have any question about this then rise an issue https://github.com/mbed-ce-libraries-examples/LibraryTemplate/issues
+  If you have any question about this then raise an issue at https://github.com/mbed-ce-libraries-examples/LibraryTemplate/issues

   Under this block replace the text with a name of new library and some short description.
 -->